mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  > "Your scientists were so preoccupied with whether or not they could that they didn't stop to think if they should.”
 Dr. Ian Malcom, Jurrasic Park

+All problems are not created equal; some are complex and are of little business value, so it makes no sense to waste effort in nding automated solutions for them.
+Complex edge cases do not always need automated solutions.
+Humans can manage by exception.
+If a problem is complex and forms an edge case, speak to your stakeholder and domain expert about the value of automating it.
+Your effort could be better served elsewhere, and a human might better handle this exception.

  * Avoid local optimisations at expense of improving the system of
  * Don’t solve all the problem